Marcel Kolaja: Tenure

-In June, Kolaja joined the Greens–European Free Alliance political group of the European Parliament along with three other European Pirate Party MEPs.
-On 3 July, he was elected one of fourteen Vice-Presidents of the European Parliament.
-His service as a Vise-President ended in 2022 by being elected as a Quaestor of the European Parliament.
-Kolaja also serves as a vice-chair of the parliamentary Working Group on ICT Innovation Strategy, as a member of the Bureau of the European Parliament and the European Parliament Committee on the Internal Market and Consumer Protection.
-Among his most noticeable policy work belongs his role as a shadow rapporteur on Digital Markets Act.
-His aim is to guarantee fair competition in the online economy by preventing Big Tech gatekeepers from abusing their power.

-Due to his background in open-source software development, Kolaja is a strong advocate for free and open-source software as a tool for digital advancements.
-He played a crucial role in iniciating FOSSEPS - Free and Open Source Software Solutions for European Public Services.
-The Pilote Project was executed by European Commission and it aims to "manage and protect open source and treat it as a collective, shared and valuable European asset as the use of open source across European institutions and European public services increases".
+On 3 July, Kolaja was elected one of fourteen Vice-Presidents of the European Parliament.
+He also serves as a vice-chairman of the parliamentary Working Group on ICT Innovation Strategy, as a member of the Bureau of the European Parliament as well as European Parliament Committee on the Internal Market and Consumer Protection.
+Kolaja aims guarantee fair competition in the online economy by preventing Big Tech gatekeepers from abusing their power.
+He played a crucial role in initiating FOSSEPS (Free and Open Source Software Solutions for European Public Services), which aims to "manage and protect open source and treat it as a collective European asset across Europe".

 Committee assignments

-Kolaja is a member of the following Committees of the European Parliament:
+Kolaja was a member of the following Committees of the European Parliament: